 It’s very distressing when any member of your family vomits, but it can be alarming when it’s your cat.
 Cats sometimes get into things they aren’t supposed to, and it could be a sign they ate something toxic when they vomit.

 Vomit is acidic and can stain, not to mention any substances that are in the vomit.
 How exactly do you clean your floor when your cat vomits on it?
-Let’s check out what you’ll need and exactly how to go about making your hardwood floor as clean as new.
+Let’s check out what you’ll need and how to make your hardwood floor as clean as new.

 Before You Start